Earth Defense Force 5: Reception

 Earth Defense Force 5 has an aggregate score of 72/100 on Metacritic based on 44 reviews.
 IGN called the game a fun "energetic essay on action game design" despite the dated graphics and gave it a rating of 8.3/10.
 GameSpot also criticized the dated character models and textures but still gave the game a rating of 8 out of 10 citing the storytelling, variety of weapons and characters which leads to replayability and the co-op gameplay.
 Game Informer rated the game 7 out of 10.

+Eric Switzer, writing in The Gamer, stated, "Mitch Hedberg had a joke about how great rice is when you’re really hungry, and you want to eat 2000 of something, and I think the appeal of EDF is similar."

 Sales

 By August 2022, total worldwide shipments and digital sales had surpassed one million units.